yanshenlmx/Spatial-Functional-Changepoints/README.md

 Code and results for global aggregated study are in IGRA_global/agg11_2_4.
 - plots_code.R contains the code to plot changepoint map, functional data before and after the changepoint.
 - figure2.R is the most recent code for the grid map.

-- plot_new.R under the modification contains the plots in the manuscript.
+modification contains the necessary figures used in the manuscript and plot_new.R contains the scripts to create these plots in the manuscript.

+geosphere contains the figures of weekly temperature profile after removing the seasonality, centering, and scaling for all locations.
+The light blue and red curves represent the functional data before and after the changepoint.